 If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If a GIST is diagnosed, relieving symptoms remains an important part of your medical care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis and it explains what tests may be needed to learn more about the cause of the symptoms.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.